Free expat tax extension icon

 8. How is Form 709 different from Form 3520?

-Form 709 is used to report taxable gifts and generation-skipping transfers, while Form 3520 is required for reporting gifts from foreign persons or estates.
+Form 709 reports taxable gifts and generation-skipping transfers.
+Form 3520 is required for gifts received from foreign persons or estates above certain thresholds.

 This article is for informational purposes only and should not be considered as professional tax advice – always consult a tax professional.